jisasebastine/Advanced-React-and-Redux/auth/server/README.md

 # Authentication Server
-We will be creating an authentication server completely from scratch.
+Objective is to create an authentication server in NodeJS completely from scratch.
-Start by adding following node packages
-# yarn add express mongoose morgan body-parse